Ceelog/phpdoc-zh/src/set/mongodb.md

 <tr class="even">
 <td>authSource</td>
 <td><span class="type">string</span></td>
 <td><p>The database name associated with the user's credentials.
-Defaults to the database component of the connection URI.</p>
+Defaults to the database component of the connection URI, or the <em>admin</em> database if both are unspecified.</p>
 <p>For authentication mechanisms that delegate credential storage to other services (e.g. GSSAPI), this should be <em>"$external"</em>.</p></td>
 </tr>
 <tr class="odd">